jinhong380/BIOSTAT625/README.md

 Contains the code and output for both elastic net and lightGBM approach.
 For the lightGBM folder, each dataset used was separated into a single document with corresponding result.

+## Final Report:

+Contains the graph used for report writing and the report RMD file.

 ## Other:

 Weekly meeting information recorded in schedule; challenges record the difficulties we met during in this project.